OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-MicroSD.md

 ![MicroSD properly locked in slot](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/microsd-lockedin.jpg)

-After you insert the card, you should make sure it's mounted in the fileystem and accessible.
+After you insert the card, you should make sure it's mounted in the filesystem and accessible.

->Occasionally, the spring mechaism may be already preloaded and your card will pop right back out if you let go.
+>Occasionally, the spring mechanism may be already preloaded and your card will pop right back out if you let go.
 Simply pushed it back in until the click, and you should be all set.

 If you're running the latest firmware, the Omega should have automatically mounted the MicroSD card already.